marrink-lab/TS2CG/README.md

 # TS2CG
-Concersion of triangulated surfaces to (coarse grain) membrane models for molecular simulation
+Conversion of triangulated surfaces to (coarse grain) membrane models for molecular simulation.